jysperm/Mabolo/README.md

 * document.validate

 ### Create user and save to MongoDB
-Mabolo will queue your operators before connected to MongoDB.
+Mabolo will queue your operators before connecting to MongoDB.

     user = new User
       username: 'jysperm'